Become a Master Gardener

-Take four required modules, and an additional module of your choice by March 31, 2019 and enjoy access to nine additional research-based modules at your convenience
+Take four required modules, and an additional module of your choice by March 31, 2019 and enjoy access to eight additional research-based modules at your convenience

 Take one hands-on gardening workshop offered at multiple locations in the metro area (we will offer 10-12 workshops from April - July on a range of subjects offered both weekdays and Saturdays).
 Take up to 2 -3 workshops as part of your tuition (pending availability).

 MG garden education programming

 Choose three hours of classes from any Master Gardener hosted educational activities from designated options posted on OSU events calendar (example metro-area Chapter education events).

 Complete and document at least 50 hours of volunteer time by September 30, 2019.
 Not required for certificate option 2 below.

 Option 1: Master Gardener Volunteer Educator Training - $495

 (Discount price $445 registering before January 11, 2020)

 Learn about sustainable gardening in a fun, friendly environment and help your community grow!
 Take a 50-hour training and contribute 50 hours of volunteer service toward OSU's horticulture education outreach program.
 The MG Volunteer Educator Training is the equivalent of a college-level horticulture course focused on sustainable gardening.
 It is coupled with a volunteer internship in which you apply your learning toward approved volunteer activities to help educate the public using research-based information.